 The anthropology faculty have stayed in touch with many of the alumnae who have gone on to graduate school or to work in a range of professions.

 Some of our students go on to attend graduate school in anthropology, development studies, medicine, international studies, law and other fields, while others utilize their anthropology background to launch professional careers in domestic and international trade, social and civil services, advertising, museum curating, government, contract archaeology, and education.
+Some students decide that volunteering for the Peace Corps is a good fit with the knowledge, skills and values they have cultivated in our program, and take advantage of the Peace Corps Prep Program offered at IWU.

 Students interested in a particular career path are encouraged to consult the faculty for guidance in how to achieve the post-graduation goals they have set for themselves.